sed-inf-u-szeged/DISSECT-CF-Fog/README.md

 ### 1. Simulator

-The descrete-event, core [simulator module] focusing on the interoperation and analysis of IoT-Fog-Cloud systems.
+The discrete-event, core [simulator module] focusing on the interoperation and analysis of IoT-Fog-Cloud systems.

 ### 2. Web Application